-I am a scientific collaborator at the University of Geneva (Switzerland) and a member of the Geneva Symmetry Group in the project To and Fro: Scientific Metaphysics at Physics’s Frontiers.
-I have just been awarded a Swiss National Science Foundation Ambizione Fellowship to lead my project entitled Composing the World out of Nowhere: The Mereological Structures of Quantum Gravity.
-I’m also an associate member at the University of Rennes 1 (France).
-After a Ph.D. in metaphysics of time at the University of Rennes 1 (France), I was a postdoctoral researcher in the joint project Space and Time after Quantum Gravity (conducted at the University of Illinois at Chicago and at the University of Geneva).
-My research interests are mainly in theoretical philosophy (metaphysics, philosophy of science, philosophy of physics), mainly on time and space, modality, mereology and material objects but I also occasionally branch out in philosophy of mind and comparative philosophy.
-I am currently working on a collection on the philosophy of quantum gravity with Christian Wüthrich and Nick Huggett, to be published in Oxford University Press, and on a book on time in French, forthcoming with Vrin.
+I am a scientific collaborator at the University of Geneva.
+I have been awarded a Swiss National Science Foundation Ambizione Fellowship to start my project in 2019, which is entitled Composing the World out of Nowhere: The Mereological Structures of Quantum Gravity.
+I’m also an associate member at the University of Rennes (France).
+After a Ph.D. in metaphysics of time at the University of Rennes 1, I was a postdoctoral researcher in the project Space and Time after Quantum Gravity (conducted at the University of Illinois at Chicago and at the University of Geneva) and then a research associate in the project To and Fro: Scientific Metaphysics at Physics’s Frontiers in Geneva.
+I am also a member of the Geneva Symmetry Group.
+Most of my research interests are in theoretical philosophy (metaphysics, philosophy of science, philosophy of physics), mainly on time and space, modality, mereology and material objects but I also occasionally branch out in philosophy of mind and comparative philosophy.
+I am currently working on a collection on the philosophy of quantum gravity with Christian Wüthrich and Nick Huggett, to be published with Oxford University Press.

-- The No-Self View and the Meaning of Life, Philosophy East and West 69 (2) 2019, forthcoming.
+- The No-Self View and the Meaning of Life, Philosophy East and West 69 (2) 2019. (draft / discussion by John Danaher)